Gordon Freeman: Appearances

-In the Half-Life saga, Gordon Freeman is a silent protagonist who, despite lacking formal weapon training, survives a chaotic inter-dimensional incident at the Black Mesa Research Facility.
+Half-Life opens on Gordon Freeman as a research assistant at the Anomalous Materials wing of the Black Mesa Research Facility.
+After donning the Hazardous Environment suit for an experiment, Freeman survives an interdimensional "resonance cascade", taking up a crowbar as his signature weapon and fighting his way across the facility against both extradimensional invaders and hostile US marines to seal the rift.
 In Half-Life 2, after being kept in stasis for nearly two decades, Freeman battles the Combine Empire to liberate Earth.
-He gains legendary status and sparks a rebellion, ultimately destroying the Citadel, a major Combine stronghold.
+He gains legendary status as part of the resistance against the Combine forces and sparks a rebellion, ultimately destroying the Citadel, a major Combine stronghold.
 The G-Man rescues Freeman after this critical event, praising his accomplishments and placing him back in stasis.

 In Episode One, Gordon Freeman and Alyx Vance work to stabilize the Citadel's core to prevent a catastrophic explosion.
 In Episode Two, they work together to transport crucial data to close a forming super portal.
 After a revelation from the G-Man about saving Alyx, they learn about the Borealis, a research vessel with the potential to cause significant events.
 The game ends with Alyx mourning her father's death at the hands of a Combine Advisor.

 Half-Life: Alyx, set five years before Half-Life 2, follows Alyx Vance trying to locate Gordon.
 She infiltrates a Combine vault, believing it holds Gordon, but instead releases the G-Man.
 As a reward for freeing him, the G-Man shows her a vision of her father's death in the future, and offers her the chance to change the outcome.
 Alyx complies, killing the Advisor and saving her father, and the G-man suspends her in stasis and leaves.
 Five years later, Freeman regains consciousness at White Forest and is reunited with Eli.
 Realizing that the G-Man has Alyx, Eli declares his intention to kill him and hands Freeman his crowbar.